SPECIFICATIONS

 How does the board ensure proper identification and compatibility with the I/O processor?

-Each connector on the board is equipped with its own ID device, which is interrogated by the I/O processor board.
+Each connector on the board is equipped with its ID device, which is interrogated by the I/O processor board.
 This ID device contains essential information, including the terminal board serial number, board type, revision number, and connector location.
 If a mismatch is detected between the ID information and the expected configuration, a hardware incompatibility fault is triggered, alerting operators to potential issues with board compatibility.